Austin Whiplash Injury Lawyer

 The personal injury attorneys at Lorenz & Lorenz can help.
 We’ll force the negligent driver and their insurance company to take responsibility for your injury.
 We won’t let them off the hook without giving you the money you deserve.

-Contact our Austin personal injury lawyers today to schedule a free, no obligation case assessment.
+Contact our Austin personal injury lawyers today to schedule a free, no-obligation case assessment.
 We’ve been helping motor vehicle accident victims across Travis County for more than 18 years.
-Our aggressive approach has allowed us to secure millions of dollars in settlements and awards.
+Our aggressive approach has allowed us to obtain substantial money damages in settlements and awards.
 Call our office to find out how we can help you after your accident, too.

 What is Whiplash?